Towards Realistic Face Photo-Sketch Synthesis via Composition-Aided GANs: Experiments

-\textbf{Compositional loss:} Table \ref{tab:ablation} shows that using compositional loss decreases FID by 3.0 (43.2 $\to$ 40.2) for sketch synthesis and by 34.5 (117.6 $\to$ 83.1) for photo synthesis.
+Table \ref{tab:ablation} shows that using compositional loss decreases FID by 0.8 (40.5 $\to$ 39.7) for sketch synthesis, while both the image and the compositional masks are used as input.
+We conduct additional experiments without using the compositional masks as input.
+Corresponding results show that compositional loss decreases FID by 3.0 (43.2 $\to$ 39.7) for sketch synthesis and by 34.5 (117.6 $\to$ 81.1) for photo synthesis.
 This highlights our motivation that focusing training on hard components is key.

-CA-GAN uses both composition masks and compositional reconstruction loss.
-We note that CA-GAN further decreases the FID value for sketch synthesis and performs on par with the best single-stage instantiations.
-This gain indicates that the effect of these two techniques is at least partly additive.